SaxionSmartCities/netmobiel-platform/doc/design.md

 ![Netmobiel Context Diagram](Netmobiel-Context-Diagram.png)

 The context diagram shows a number of subsystems:
-* The Maas platform: The backend of the Mobilty-as-a-Service system.
+* [The Maas platform](#backend): The backend of the Mobilty-as-a-Service system.
-* The Rideshare service: The carpool service developed in Netmobiel, it's own transport operator for sharing a ride by car.
+* [The Rideshare service](#backend): The carpool service developed in Netmobiel, it's own transport operator for sharing a ride by car.
 In the implementation the Maas platform and Rideshare service have been packaged together.
-* The front-end application: The front-end comprises of a large responsive webclient contained in very small app, both Android and iOS.
+* [The Frontend application](#frontend): The front-end comprises of a large responsive webclient contained in very small app, both Android and iOS.
-* Mobility Providers GTFS Ingres: The periodic loading of timetables of public transport operators.
+* [Mobility Providers GTFS Ingres](#gtfs-ingres): The periodic loading of timetables of public transport operators.

 Netmobiel uses a few free or paid external services, in alphabetical order:
 * API Gateway: Centralized access  for all client applications of the platform.
 This service is optional.